jubileechurch/jubileechurch.co.uk/contents/pages/what-we-do/youth/recess.md

 template: page.jade
 ---

-Recess is for 11-18 year olds and takes place on Friday evenings 8-10pm during term time.
+Recess is for 11-18 year olds in secondary education and takes place on Friday evenings 8-10pm during term time.
 Want to know more?
 Keep reading…